OMR-Research/Smashcima/docs/04_affine-objects-and-rendering.md

 The whole visual scene hangs on the root space and is not garbage collected, because of the double-linking tracked by `SceneObject`s discussed in the previous documetation section.

-> **TODO:** View boxes currently assume they are placed in the root affine space.
+> **NOTE:** View boxes currently assume they are placed in the root affine space.
 It should be supported that they can be placed in any sub-space.
-But they must still render the whole scene from its root space. (note it's not view boxes that assume that, it's the BitmapRenderer that assumes that)
+But they must still render the whole scene from its root space.
+(Specifically, it is not view boxes that assume that, it is the BitmapRenderer that assumes that.)